maidsafe-archive/safe-build-infrastructure/README.md

 The Linux boxes here use the official, publicly available Vagrant base boxes.
 There aren't really any reliable base boxes available for Windows, so this repo contains a [Packer](https://www.packer.io/intro/) template for building the Windows box.

+## Building Vagrant Boxes

+The Linux Vagrant boxes are based on [publicly available](https://app.vagrantup.com/boxes/search) official base boxes (e.g. [Ubuntu's official boxes](https://app.vagrantup.com/ubuntu)), but there aren't really any official, reliable base boxes for Windows.
+For that reason, in this repository we construct our own.

+Here are the instructions for building the Windows 2012 R2 server box:

+* Install [Packer](https://packer.io/) (the latest version should do) on your host.
+* Get an evaluation ISO of Windows 2012 R2 from [here](https://www.microsoft.com/en-gb/evalcenter/evaluate-windows-server-2012-r2).
+* Clone this repo.
+* Put the file in the `iso` directory in this repo (create it if it doesn't exist - it's in the .gitignore to prevent large ISO files being committed).
+* Run `make build-windows-slave`.
+* After that's completed, you can add the resulting box for use with Vagrant using `vagrant box add packer_output/windows2012r2min-virtualbox.box`.

 ## Building Crust

 ### Build on a VM